-- Overcoming Procrastination (Mindtools.com): Website that defines procrastination and provides three steps for how to understand and manage your procrastination habits.
+- Overcoming Procrastination (Mindtools.com): The website defines procrastination and provides three steps for how to understand and manage your procrastination habits.

 - Procrastination Solutions (Oregon State University): List of 10 strategies to use in daily life to combat procrastination.

-- Fantastical (calendar): App that easily allows you to create events in your calendar and edit them on the go so that you can schedule out your time successfully.
+- Fantastical (calendar): The app easily allows you to create events in your calendar and edit them on the go so that you can schedule out your time successfully.

 - IDoneThis (to-do manager): Helpful program that sends you emails every night asking you to respond to it and record how you were productive that day to hold you accountable.
 Allows you to congratulate friends on a productive day if they also subscribe to the email list.

-- TeuxDeux (to-do manager): App that allows you to create to-do lists in an easy way that also allows you to make edits and check things off.
+- TeuxDeux (to-do manager): The app allows you to create to-do lists in an easy way that also allows you to make edits and check things off.